Using the NVDA Screen Reader to Test Web Accessibility

 As we’ll discuss in the next section, WCAG isn’t just about accommodating screen reader users — but testing your content with a screen reader may highlight certain accessibility issues.

 It’s also important to note that NVDA’s output may change depending on your web browser.
-According to WebAIM, most screen reader users prefer Google Chrome, but a sizable percentage use Microsoft Edge or Mozilla Firefox (Apple’s Safari is also popular, but NVDA is only available on Windows).
+According to WebAIM, most screen reader users prefer Google Chrome, but a sizeable percentage use Microsoft Edge or Mozilla Firefox (Apple’s Safari is also popular, but NVDA is only available on Windows).

 When testing your content, remember that your experience is limited.
 NVDA’s output may change depending on your browser settings, and without a working knowledge of WCAG, you may miss some accessibility issues.
+However, testing with NVDA can still provide valuable insights into how well screen reader users interact with your digital content.

 Why Web Accessibility Testing Isn’t Just for Screen Readers

-Screen readers are a type of assistive technology (AT) designed for people with vision disabilities.
+Screen readers are a type of assistive technology designed for people with vision disabilities.
 However, not all users with low vision use screen readers (and as we discussed earlier, not all screen reader users have vision disabilities).

 Your website’s design can affect these users in profoundly different ways.
-For example, Deaf users may be unable to understand video content with missing captions, while people with color vision deficiencies (also called color blindness) may be unable to read low-contrast text.
+For example, Deaf users may be unable to understand video content with missing captions, while people with color vision deficiencies (also called color blindness) may be unable to read low-contrast text

 Creating a Testing Strategy for Website Accessibility